 ~ In those trees Duckie taught me how to make fire with tinder sticks, how to twist bark into cordage then into rope, and how to make a nest of leaves that can keep you warm through the night.

 ~ When I hung my earrings from a mushroom and slept in a bed of pine duff.
 In between my dreams I listened to the unknown night animals, calling from high in the trees, making sounds like wolves, monkeys, and parrots all at once.

 ~ On my birthday, when I made everyone walk through the trees with candles.
 The flickering light made us terribly lost -which was exactly what I wished would happen- and we spent the night tromping around in circles, laughing.

 ~ When I found many shards of white pottery - from what seemed like 30 different sets of dishes - and I arranged them into spirals in the moss.

 ~ The boy who sang me all the words to all my favorite songs as we wander lost in the moonlight.

-A night of sneaking - lights off - tiptoeing around the Indian fires.
-The Navajo were drumming and singing that night.
-Their ghost songs were echoed through the valley, where the rock mesas stood like tall black giants all around us.
+There was wild drumming and singing that night.
+Ghost songs were echoed through the valley, where the rock mesas stood like tall black giants all around us.
 They must have been singing the songs of the cloud people because the wind that night was unlike any wind I have ever felt.
 It shot down in bursts like some sky god was chucking windballs with all his might or perhaps the Skinwalkers were just running in circles around us blowing past with sonic booms.

 I don't know if I'll ever be able to explain the feeling of vastness that night had.
 With a sky more immense than all the oceans.
 Darkness pouring in through the top of your head.
 Ten trillion stars and they are all watching your every footstep.
 You are so tiny and alone and the wind is trying it's hardest to carry you away.
 So many times I thought it would, sweep me off and up and disappear me.